 Step Four: Do monthly Amazon Kindle giveaways for as long as you decide to remain in their Select program.
 Do another goodreads giveaway.
 Give books away on your FB fan page.
 My friend Kristin Duncombe, author of Trailing and fellow expat in France, said that every time she gives her book away, her sales shoot up.
 And her book is doing very well.

-Step Six: Brand yourself.
+Step Five: Brand yourself.
 The image where your book cover should go (on Amazon, FB, Goodreads, etc) should always have the image of the cover of the book.
-And wherever you need to put an author photo (twitter, blog, Amazon, etc), there should be one.
-No space for an image should remain blank.
+And wherever you need to put an author photo (twitter, blog, Amazon, etc), there should be one – no eggheads please.
+And no space for an image should remain blank.
 Try to use the same head shot everywhere so people recognise you.

 I think I’ve covered most of the basics.
 Marketing can be a serious time-suck, and it’s really exhausting when you’re trying to figure it all out (on top of writing, and (likely) being a parent, and carrying on a full-time job . . . .
 My advice is to set a time limit each day and do what you can and be at peace with that.